 by Irma de Jong

 We started 2020 in social distancing, which has accelerated the need and appreciation for online learning and teaching.
-Many musicians were forced to go online, as it remained the only possibility to reach their students and to continue to make a living.
-Even the most sceptics made the first online steps and discovered the effectiveness of Online Music Lessons, or did they find reasons to confirm their beliefs?
+Many musicians were forced to go online, as it remained the only possibility to reach their students and continue making a living.
+Even the most skeptics made the first online steps and discovered Online Music Lessons’ effectiveness, or did they find reasons to confirm their beliefs?
 Let’s have a look!

-We spoke to Nadia David, online music teacher at iClassical Academy, who shared with us her experiences.
-Nadia David enjoys a solo and chamber music career and has taught at the Academy for the Fine Arts.
+We spoke to Nadia David, an online music teacher at iClassical Academy, who shared with us her experiences.
+Nadia David enjoys a solo and chamber music career and has taught at the Fine Arts Academy.

 “The way we think becomes the way we play, and a flexible brain is what produces a flexible body.

 Thinking difficult, we will be straining muscles to render musical content, to please teachers and audiences.
-It will prevent us from discovering that sound resonance and freedom are a mirror of how we feel, that is how the instrument that is our body feels.
+It will prevent us from discovering that sound resonance and freedom mirror how we feel, that is, how the instrument that is our body feels.

-Thinking easy we do by learning to become aware that if we stay down in our weight, we find a continuous line of movement and of breathing that organically connects all parts of the ingeniously built body and its leading Mind.
+Thinking easy, we learn to become aware that if we stay down in our weight, we find a continuous line of movement and breathing that organically connects all parts of the ingeniously built body and its leading Mind.

-We need a large field of choices to widen our views, to add things, stay open to learning and comparing.
+We need a large field of choices to widen our views, add things, and stay open to learning and comparing.

-A vibrant presentation of different approaches of understanding music and playing the cello, as masterfully gathered on the online platform iClassical Academy, for example, will give a rare possibility to broaden our perspective.
-Because we tend to go straight to what we think necessary for immediate use.
+A vibrant presentation of different approaches to understanding music and playing the cello, as masterfully gathered on the online platform iClassical Academy, for example, will give a rare possibility to broaden our perspective because we tend to go straight to what we think necessary for immediate use.

-With online masterclasses, grouped on a diversity of teachers and of pieces, we find precious information that usually takes students to travel distant places to get.
-Now on one platform with an entire collection, we are able to observe different approaches.
+With online masterclasses, grouped on a diversity of teachers and pieces, we find precious information that usually takes students to travel distant places.
+Now on one platform with an entire collection, we can observe different approaches.
 We learn how to choose what we think fit for ourselves at a certain moment only by relating it to as many different options as possible.
 And so, the more information we add, the more clear will become what our real choice is.